 Do some research and see what kind of education and experience is required in the field you want to work in.
-Make a list of the different jobs you think you might want in the future.
-Dig in to the requirements—you can find these in job postings—and see what is typically requested.
+Make a list of the different jobs you think you might pursue in the future.
+Dig into the requirements—you can find these in job postings—and see what is typically requested.
 Do they ask for graduate degrees?
 Or work experience?

 Can I afford to go to grad school?

 Graduate school is expensive.
 And while there are often entrance scholarships, bursaries, and other forms of financial aid available, you may also need to take out a student loan.

 Consider your current debt level, tuition costs, job prospects, and the expected salary once you graduate.
 A key benefit of forgoing a master’s degree is the ability to save money by avoiding tuition fees and the opportunity to earn money and work experience.

 If you’ve already got heaps of student debt, it might not be the best option to jump right into another huge expense.
 If you really want to go to grad school, consider working for a year or two to pay down your current debt and save what you can for future schooling.

 Remember: you’re never too old to go back to school, and getting some work experience can even bolster your grad school application by making you a more well-rounded candidate.

 There’s no wrong choice, only what’s right for you